btcpayserver/btcpayserver-doc/RPi4.md

 # type 'w' to write the new partition table and exit fdisk
 ```

-Format the new partition on your SSD
+Format the new partition on your SSD:

 ```bash
 mkfs.ext4 /dev/sda1
 ```

-Configure the SSD partition to auto-mount at bootup
+Configure the SSD partition to auto-mount at bootup:

 ```bash
 mkfs.ext4 /dev/sda1